Adafruit I2S 3W Class D Amplifier Breakout - MAX98357A

 I2S (not to be confused with I2C) in a digital sound protocol that is used on circuit boards to pass audio data around.
 Many high-end chips and processors manage all of the audio in digital I2S format.
 Then, to input or output data, three or four pins are used (data in, data out, bit clock and left-right channel select).
 Usually, for audio devices, there's a DAC chip that will take I2S in and convert it to analog that can drive a headphone.

 This small mono amplifier is surprisingly powerful - able to deliver 3.2 Watts of power into a 4-ohm impedance speaker (5V power @ 10% THD).
 Inside the miniature chip is a class D controller, able to run from 2.7V-5.5VDC.
 Since the amp is a class D, it's incredibly efficient - making it perfect for portable and battery-powered projects.
-It has built in thermal and over-current protection but we could barely tell it got hot.
+It has built-in thermal and over-current protection but we could barely tell it got hot.

 The audio input is I2S standard, you can use 3.3V or 5V logic data.
 The outputs are "Bridge Tied" - that means they connect directly to the outputs, no connection to ground.
 The output is a ~300KHz square wave PWM that is then 'averaged out' by the speaker coil - the high frequencies are not heard.
-All the above means that you can't connect the output into another amplifier, it should drive the speakers directly.
+All the above means that you can't connect the output to another amplifier, it should drive the speakers directly.

 There's a Gain pin that can be manipulated to change the gain.
 By default, the amp will give you 9dB of gain.
 By connecting a pull-up or pull-down resistor, or wiring directly, the Gain pin can be set up to give 3dB, 6dB, 9dB, 12dB or 15dB.